-The Australian Government has committed to developing an NDIS Participant Service Guarantee to support positive participant experiences with the National Disability Insurance Scheme.
+The Australian Government has committed to delivering a Participant Service Guarantee to support positive participant experiences with the National Disability Insurance Scheme (NDIS).

-The Guarantee will set new standards for the time it takes for key steps in the NDIS process.
-This means there will be shorter, agreed timeframes for people to receive a decision on whether they will be covered by the NDIS, to receive an NDIS plan and to have a plan reviewed.
+The Participant Service Guarantee will set new standards for the time it takes for key steps in the NDIS process.
+This means there will be agreed timeframes for people to receive a decision on their request to access the NDIS, to receive an NDIS plan and to have a plan reviewed.
 The Participant Service Guarantee will also set standards for service for the National Disability Insurance Agency (NDIA).

 What the review found

 The NDIS is improving social and economic outcomes for many of its participants while increasing their ability to achieve their goals and aspirations.
 However, the review found that the rollout of the NDIS has not been smooth for all participants.